ONLINE: Paul Thek: I Am, Am I?

-Alexander and Bonin is pleased to share an online presentation of etchings by Paul Thek.
-Twenty-eight small copper plates were etched by Thek in Paris in 1975 and remained with the artist throughout his lifetime.
-They were published by the artist’s estate in 1992 and 2010.
+Alexander and Bonin is pleased to share an online presentation of etchings by Paul Thek, published posthumously in 1992 and 2010.
+The twenty-eight small (5 x 3 in/12.7 x 7.6 cm) copper plates were etched by Thek in Paris in 1975 and remained in the artist’s estate after his death.

 The 1992 editions were printed by Branstead Studio, New York and published by Brooke Alexander Editions.
 They are offered in three formats: a composition of fourteen images, twenty-eight plates individually printed, and twelve complete sets of the twenty-eight prints.